-Term Definition Aircraft Assisted Escape Systems (AAES) Within this MPD, AAES is defined as all components necessary for the occupants of an aircraft to safely escape from it.
+Term Definition Aircraft Assisted Within this MPD, AAES is defined as all components necessary for the Escape Systems (AAES) occupants of an aircraft to safely escape from it.
 This includes the ejection seat and equipment fitted to it, systems for clearing the occupants' escape path, emergency escape parachutes and any associated mechanisms.

 Pyrotechnic components Includes power cartridges, rocket motors, miniature detonating cord and any other explosive device.
 Total life The maximum life from the manufacturing date, cure date or filling date, as applicable, including storage and installed life.
 This is usually a recommended life declared by the manufacturer.
 Installed life The maximum life (provided that Total Life is not exceeded) from the date of installation.
 This assumes that the items have previously been stored under satisfactory conditions.
-This is usually a recommendablife declared by the manufacturer.
-Acceptable organisation This is an organisation that the CAA considers as having expect to in the design, analysis and testing of pyrotechnic components surplement develop a test programme and analyse the results of testing to determine the rely serviceability of pyrotechnic components.
-One such acceptable organism is European Astrotech Ltd. The CAA will consider other organisations in request.
+This is usually a recommended life declared by the manufacturer.
+Acceptable organisation This is an organisation that the CAA considers as having expertise in the design, analysis and testing of pyrotechnic components sufficient to develop a test programme and analyse the results of testing to determine the likely serviceability of pyrotechnic components.
+One such acceptable organisation is European Astrotech Ltd. The CAA will consider other organisations on request.